indratrisnar/fd_log/README.md

 Flutter package for logging with some simple template and customization like to check response from api.
+Better using [Singleton](#singleton)

 ## Features